revmocalendar/template-button-board/README.md

 - Search and filter templates.
 - Filter by category.
 - Choose from existing categories or add a new category.
+- Assign button and text colors by category.
+- Edit category colors so all matching buttons update together.
 - Sync shared templates through Firebase Firestore.

 ## Edit Templates